KabalMcBlade/ECS-API/README.md

 	}
 	```
 - `ecs::ComponentManager::CollectEntitiesWithAll`
-	Collect in a std::vector every entities having **all/both** the component/s passed as template argument, like
+	Collect in a std::vector the entities having **all/both** the component/s passed as template argument, like
 	```cpp
 	std::vector<ecs::Entity> entitiesCollected;
 	...